 When you pay 40% of your budget to Yell instead of Google, your budget will deplete at a much faster rate than your competitors’.
 If you have specified a maximum budget of, say, £200 per month; your ads will stop appearing when your click charges have reached only £143.

-In my example shown above, it would take our poor plumber four months before he/she had any chance of gaining a new customer.
+It would take a typical small business four months before they any chance of gaining a new customer.
 By which time, they will have spent almost £800 on Google advertising!

 It is, therefore, highly likely that your campaign will never accumulate enough clicks in any given month for you to gain a single new customer.
 All of your money has been taken by Google and Yell with no likelihood of you ever seeing a return on your investment.